 On the way back to Vermont, we drove back through the Kancamangus Highway and stopped the car at a couple different scenic overlooks.
 Take your time driving through because these quiet and simple moments were some of my absolute favorites.
 After driving through New Hampshire and back towards Vermont, we ended the night by having dinner and craft beers at Idletyme Brewing Co., which was highly recommended to us!
 We all had burgers (they have plant based), and truffle mac and cheese.
 It was a perfect way for us to end our night!

-Day 5 of the New England Itinerary
+Day 5 of the 5 DAY New England ROAD TRIP

 Head back from the Vermont & New Hampshire area back to Boston (200 Miles, 3 Hours)